meleu/tdd-ruby/arrays-and-floats.md

 To be fair, the current function is pretty OK.
 No need for refactoring.

+### Assertion with floats

-There's one more aspect of average calculation and float numbers that warrants exploration: how to write a test when the average results in a repeating decimal?
+There's one more aspect of average calculation and float numbers that warrants extra exploration: how to write a test when the average results in a repeating decimal?

 Let's update our TODO list marking what we did and adding a new test:

 > - [x] calculate the sum
 > - [x] calculate the average
-> - [ ] average results in a repeating decimal
+> - [ ] dealing with repeating decimal numbers

 #### Adding a new test

-Example:
+Here's an example with a repeating decimal:

 The numbers are 2, 3, and 5; then we have